Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Background

 \subsubsection{RNN Encoder-Decoder}

-A RNN encoder-decoder (pictured in Fig.~\ref{fig:rnn}) encodes a variable-length sequence into a fixed-length vector representation, and decodes a fixed-length vector back into a variable length sequence \cite{cho2014learning}.
-The two components of the RNN encoder-decoder are jointly trained to maximize the conditional log-likelihood
+A RNN encoder-decoder (pictured in Fig.~\ref{fig:rnn}) encodes a variable-length sequence into a fixed vector representation, and decodes the fixed vector representation into a variable-length sequence \cite{cho2014learning}.
+The RNN encoder-decoder are separate neural networks that are jointly trained to maximize the conditional log-likelihood, defined as

-where $\theta$ represents the set of model parameters, each $\mathbf{x}_n, \mathbf{y}_n$ is a pair of input and output sequences from the training set, and the output of the decoder starting from the input is differentiable.
-Gradient-based algorithms are used to estimate the model parameters, discussed in Sec~\ref{sec:grad}.
-A trained RNN encoder-decoder model can be used to generate a target sequence given an input sequence, and score a given pair of input-output sequence, where the score is simply $p_{\theta}(\mathbf{y} | \mathbf{x})$ from Eqs~\ref{eq:seq} and \ref{eq:ll}.
+where $\theta$ represents the set of model parameters, each $\mathbf{s}_n, \mathbf{t}_n$ is a pair of input and output sequences from a parallel text corpus training set, and the output of the decoder from the encoder is differentiable.
+A trained RNN encoder-decoder can generate a target sequence given an input sequence.